Big Dig ceiling collapse: Lawsuits

 On November 27, 2006, departing Attorney General Tom Reilly announced that the state would launch a civil suit over the collapse of the ceiling in the Ted Williams Tunnel.
 The Commonwealth will be seeking over $150 million from project manager Bechtel/Parsons Brinckerhoff, builder Modern Continental Construction Co. and the manufacturer of the epoxy used to hold the ceiling bolts.

-Attorney General Martha Coakley on March 1, 2007 named Paul Ware from Goodwin Procter, a Boston law firm, as the lead in the criminal investigation into whether there was criminal culpability in the Big Dig tunnel collapse and was appointed as a special assistant attorney general.
+Attorney General Martha Coakley on March 1, 2007, named Paul Ware from Goodwin Procter, a Boston law firm, as the lead in the criminal investigation into whether there was criminal culpability in the Big Dig tunnel collapse and was appointed as a special assistant attorney general.

 On December 24, 2007, the family of Milena Del Valle (who was killed in the collapse) and Angel Del Valle (who was injured) announced that they had reached a settlement with Powers Fasteners, in which they would be paid $6 million.
 The Del Valle family stated, "We are grateful that the Powers family company has done the right thing."
 Powers denied responsibility, but said that the settlement would "allow the healing process to begin."
 Powers also stated "We also hope that this will lead others who, unlike Powers, truly were responsible for the accident, to do the same."

+In January 2008, the state and the office of United States Attorney for the District of Massachusetts, Michael Sullivan, reached a settlement with the contractors responsible for the failure, which included no criminal charges and no bar against receiving future contracts.
+The Bechtel/Parsons Brinckerhoff joint venture paid $405 million, and smaller contractors paid a total of $51 million.

 In September 2008, the Del Valle family announced that they had reached a $28 million settlement, resolving the lawsuits against all 15 companies involved in construction of the tunnel, including the Massachusetts Turnpike Authority.